iewaij/data-analytics-bank-marketing/docs/content/03_data_preparation.md

 # Data Preparation and Pipelines

 After inspecting and exploring the dataset, this chapter focuses on data preparation and pipelines which build the foundation for the following chapters.
-Data preparation or data transfromation is a process that transforms the data into proper types, shapes and sets.
+Data preparation or data transformation is a process that transforms the data into proper types, shapes and sets.
 For example, categorical data are usually stored as strings in the original dataset and can not be fitted in `scikit-learn` models.
 To solve this issue, We need to utilise `pandas` or `scikit-learn` to transform such data into integers.
 It should be noted that simply transforming data in a `jupyter` notebook is not a best practice because such code is not reusable and readable.
-In our analytical practice, we wrap data preparation code into documented and modular `python` functions and `scikit-learn` pipelines.
+In our analytical practice, we wrap the data preparation procesedures into documented and modular `python` functions and `scikit-learn` pipelines.
 Such practice ensures that all collaborators can build and evaluate models from the same ground.
-The high level overview of the data preparation and pipeline is shown in the flow chart.
+The high-level overview of the data preparation and pipeline is shown in the flow chart.
 The code implementation will be provided in the appendix section.

 ![Data Life Cycle](../figures/3_1_Data_Lifecycle.png)